Appointments are for routine or predictable health care issues or needs that include:

 - Chronic conditions, such as diabetes, Crohn’s, asthma or arthritis.

-Our staff includes nurses and doctors: learn more about what they can do for you.
+Our staff includes nurses, doctors, health promotion specialists and mental health professionals: learn about what they can do for you.

 If we determine that you should see a specialist or need a diagnostic test, we’ll tell you where to go.